fission-codes/ipfsconnect-istanbul-workshop-2023/README.md

 ### 2. Run IPFS
 Make sure kubo is running!
 Either by launching IPFS Desktop, or running `ipfs daemon` in your terminal.
 ### 3. Add some web assembly functions
 Now that IPFS is running on your machine, we can add our initial web assembly functions to it.
-All functions on the Everywhere Computer✵ are [content addressed](https://fission.codes/blog/content-addressing-what-it-is-and-how-it-works/) on IPFS, which means they are identified and located using something call a CID (Content IDentifier).
+All functions on the Everywhere Computer✵ are [content addressed](https://fission.codes/blog/content-addressing-what-it-is-and-how-it-works/) on IPFS, which means they are identified and located using something called a CID (Content IDentifier).

 To add the functions to your local IPFS node, run:
 ```